miRNA183/vaccine_rate_analysis/README.md

 # COVID-19 vaccination rate (by state) compared with some other variables.
-A brief analysis of how some commonly used variables correlate with COVID-19 vaccination rates
+A brief exploratory visualization of how some commonly cited variables correlate with COVID-19 vaccination rates

 ## Sources of data:
 * Vaccination rates for each state collected from CDC data compiled here: https://www.beckershospitalreview.com/public-health/states-ranked-by-percentage-of-population-vaccinated-march-15.html